-Playing a sport, whether contact or not, puts you at increased risk for injury.
+Playing a sport, whether contact or not, puts your children at increased risk for injury.
 This includes many of the activities

 and sports kids and teens participate in during or after school.
 With any injury, especially head injuries, it’s important to know the difference between fact and fiction.

-Elizabeth Pieroth, PsyD, ABPP, the Associate Director of NorthShore University HealthSystem’s Sports Concussion Program, helps distinguish
+Elizabeth Pieroth, PsyD, ABPP, the Associate Director of NorthShore University HealthSystem’s Sports Concussion Program, helps parents

 Concussive injuries in sports have been a hot topic for a number of years.
 As of July 2011, a new Illinois